TheApeMachine/wrkspc/README.md

     It can deploy itself as a cluster or connect to an existing cluster so all your tools, services, and anything else can run on Kubernetes.
   - [x] Deploy local Kind cluster when no existing `~/.kube/config` is found.
-  - [x] Connect to existing cluster is config file is found.
+  - [x] Connect to existing cluster if config file is found.
   - [x] Include selection of open source package manifests:
 	- [x] Weavenet & Weave Scope
 	- [x] MetalLB